British Transport Police: Emergency Response Unit

-From 2012, as a result of a recommendation following the 7 July 2005 London bombings, BTP embedded officers with TfL's Emergency Response Unit (ERU).
-ERU vehicles were given blue lights and police markings, and driven by a BTP officer, to enable the unit to reach emergencies quicker.
-The unit carries TfL engineers to incidents on the London Underground, such as one under accidents and terrorist incidents.
-The vehicles are driven by BTP officers, so once at the scene the officer performs regular policing duties in relation to any crime or public safety issues.
-The use of the blue lights on the unit's vehicles is subject to the same criteria as with any other police vehicle.
-In December 2013, TfL announced that the trial of blue lights had ended, and that ERU vehicles would retain blue lights, as BTP drivers had halved the unit's response time to incidents.
-The use of police livery and blue lights ended in 2024 after a review determined that it did not meet national guidelines for blue-light responses.
+From 2012, as a result of a recommendation from the London Assembly Transport Committee following the 7 July 2005 London bombings, BTP embedded officers with TfL's Emergency Response Unit (ERU), which carries TfL engineers to incidents on the London Underground, such as one under accidents and terrorist incidents.
+ERU vehicles were also given blue lights and police markings, and driven by a BTP officer, to enable the unit to reach emergencies quicker and police to carry out necessary duties in relation to any crime or public safety issues.
+The use of the blue lights on the unit's vehicles was subject to the same criteria as with any other police vehicle.

-Emergency Intervention Unit

-Similar schemes have been implemented elsewhere in the country, including a partnership with Network Rail and South West Trains (SWT) in which a BTP officer crews an "Emergency Intervention Unit", which conveys engineers and equipment to incidents on SWT's network using blue lights.
+Similar schemes have been implemented elsewhere in the country, including a partnership with Network Rail and South West Trains in which a BTP officer crews an "Emergency Intervention Unit", which conveys engineers and equipment to incidents on South West Train's network using blue lights.
 The scheme won the "passenger safety" category at the UK Rail Industry Awards in 2015.
 Another "Emergency Response Unit" was established in partnership with Network Rail in the Glasgow area in the run-up to the 2014 Commonwealth Games.

+The ERU-BTP arrangements ended in 2024 following a review that found their use did not meet national guidelines for blue-light responses.
+However, the ERU vehicles can still use bus lanes and do not have to pay the congestion charge, consistent with the recommendations following the 7 July London bombings.